 The satisfaction of airport users and passengers is assessed through face-to-face interviews while speed of service delivery (check-in, security screening and baggage reclaim) is measured through objective monitoring, while infrastructures’ adequacy is monitored by means of regular checks on operational standards and requirements.

-Besides all the quality factors listed in Circular ENAC APT 12, SOGAER surveys the customer satisfaction level of some services related to the assistance provided to disabled passengers and passengers with reduced mobility.
+Besides all the quality factors listed in Circular ENAC GEN06/2014 and 02B/2021, SOGAER surveys the customer satisfaction level of some services related to the assistance provided to disabled passengers and passengers with reduced mobility.

 The evaluation of the data gathered by the surveys is a useful tool for highlighting possible critical factors and taking improvement action.

-By publishing every year its Charter of Services, SOGAER declares its commitment to guarantee the best standard of service together with all the other Italian airports for the coming year.
+By publishing every year its Service Charter, SOGAER declares its commitment to guarantee the best standard of service together with all the other Italian airports for the coming year.

 Furthermore in the ‘Airport Regulations’ SOGAER has defined the minimum service standards required from all operators in order to satisfy Cagliari Airport’s customers on a regular basis.
 All parties operating at the airport have to abide by the ‘Airport Regulations’ for any reason exception taken for extraordinary conditions affecting the main operational processes related to the airport activities (e.g. regularity of service during flight operations, handling of outbound baggage, queuing times for check-in and security screenings, waiting times for disembarking and baggage reclaim procedures).

 The careful management of airport customers’ comments and complaints has been proven to be an additional help in monitoring the quality standards of the services provided at Cagliari Airport.